Project-Freedom/RoCraft/README.md

 # RoCraft
 ## Description
 	This is a club project to add something that our devs mess with it.
-It's a reletively small type of project that can turn into a major project for everyone.
+It's a reletively small type of project that can turn into a major project for everyone. "$beaver control"
 	Here are our reasons why we use Replit instead of using VS Code as our main software:
 		1. Easy to access for Chromebooks
 		2. Cannot be block by our school district